evinli/evinli.github.io/content/projects/CHONKY/index.md

 ---

 ### What Is It
 A 2nd year Engineering Physics robotics project built from 4 weeks of sleepless nights, many MANY cups of coffee, and the support of amazing TAs (and teammates!).
+We named our robot CHONKY.

 The challenge was to build a treasure-hunting robot completely from scratch that could recover lost treasures from temple ruins.
 To do so, the robot would need to follow tape along a ramp, cross a 6” chicken wire gap, differentiate and follow infrared signals, and pick up irregularly shaped treasure statues positioned on 2” pedestals - all in under 2 minutes.